hieudoanm/promptly/packages/docs/docs/intro.md

   - Generate ideas

 ✅ Defines the **core action**
-❌ Cannot be inferred by the template
+❌ Cannot be inferred by the context
 👉 Always required from the user

 ---